 At the beginning of the 20th century, 'moist snuff' and pipe tobacco were the dominant products on the Swedish tobacco market.
 Before the end of the Second World War, annual sales of cigarettes never exceeded 500 per inhabitant aged 15 years or more.
 After the war, however, cigarette sales increased, peaking in 1976 at about 1 800.
-Since then, sales have halved; in 2004, about 900 cigarettes were sold per inhabitant aged 15 years or more.
+Since then, sales have halved; in 2005, about 900 cigarettes were sold per inhabitant aged 15 years or more.
 The main reason for this fall is a reduction in smoking, but to a certain extent it is also due to an increase in smuggling and private imports.
+For 2004, it has been estimated that recorded cigarette sales accounted for 90 per cent of consumption in Sweden.
 Sales of other tobacco products intended for smoking have also fallen since the 1970s.

 In line with shrinking cigarette sales, consumption has fallen.
 Half a century ago, smoking was more common in men than in women: in 1946, 50 per cent of men were regular smokers but only 9 per cent of women.
-In 1963, the sexes had come closer to each other (49 and 23 per cent, respectively); and in

-1980, among 16-84-year olds, 36 per cent of men and 29 per cent of women were smokers.
-Since then there has been a reduction in smoking, particularly among men; in 2004, the share of daily smokers was 15 per cent among men but 18 per cent among women.
+In 1963, the sexes had come closer to each other (49 and 23 per cent, respectively); and in 1980, among 16-84-year olds, 36 per cent of men and 29 per cent of women were smokers.
+Since then there has been a reduction in smoking, particularly among men; in 2005, the share of daily smokers was 14 per cent among men but 18 per cent among women.

-In other words, smoking has now become more frequent in women than in men, which is a fairly unusual development from an international perspective.
+In other words, smoking has become more frequent in women than in men, which is a fairly unusual development from an international perspective.
 A reduction compared with 1980 has taken place in all age groups except among women aged 65 years or more; the largest fall has occurred among 25-44-year-olds.

 Most smokers begin their habit at a rather young age, which is why the trends manifested in the survey of ninth-year pupils are interesting.
 This survey shows that smoking among ninth-year pupils was at its most prevalent in the early 1970s.
-In 2005, 19 per cent of boys and 30 per cent of girls say that they smoke, and 5 and 13 per cent, respectively, that they do so daily.
+In 2006, 19 per cent of boys and 26 per cent of girls say that they smoke, and 6 and 10 per cent, respectively, say that they do so daily or almost daily.
 These are the lowest levels of daily smoking found since records began in 1983.
-It may be added that over the past ten years, smoking has also decreased in the same age group in other countries such as the United States.
+It may be added that over the past ten years, smoking has almost halved in the same age group in the United States.
+Among pupils in the second year of Swedish upper-secondary schools, 33 per cent of boys and 40 per cent of girls say that they smoke, and 9 and 17 per cent, respectively, say that they do so daily or almost daily.

 In 1995, it was estimated that smoking claimed the lives of about 8 000 people in Sweden.
 The pattern for the development of smoking-related deaths is well in line with what can be expected from consumption and sales statistics.
 Mortality in men has fallen, but since the reduction in smoking among women has been smaller and occurred later, no mortality reduction is yet discernible for them.
-Another estimate shows an overall decrease in smoking-related deaths in the 1990s, but this study also fails to show any reduction for women.
+Another estimate shows an overall decrease in smokingrelated deaths in the 1990s, but this study also fails to show any reduction for women.

-A separate analysis of lung-cancer cases -85 per cent of which are caused by smoking in Sweden - shows a fall among men since 1985 but a continuous rise among women ever since the early 1980s.
+A separate analysis of lung-cancer cases - approximately 85 per cent of which are caused by smoking in Sweden - shows a fall among men since 1985 but a continuous rise among women ever since the early 1980s.